 What is the stipend rate for fall and spring terms?

-- Graduate Assistants (both teaching and research positions) who enter the program without an M.S. degree receive $8,363 per semester.
-Students who have advanced to candidacy or enter the program with an M.S. degree receive $8,930 per semester.
+- Graduate Assistants (both teaching and research positions) receive $9,005 per semester.
 In addition to their stipend, Graduate Assistants also have their tuition cost waived (both in-state & out-of-state) and receive coverage of the student health insurance.

 What is not covered by the Graduate Assistantship benefits?

 - Graduate Assistantships (both teaching and research positions) do not cover the mandatory fees.
 It is your responsibility to to pay those fees by the first day of classes (to avoid late fees).
 Mandatory fees for the 2016-2017 academic terms are approximately $513 per term.

 Are international students eligible to receive Graduate Teaching Assistantships?

 - Yes, international students are eligible to receive Graduate Teaching Assistantships (GTAs), provided that their TOEFL or IELTS scores meet the minimum requirement for teaching.
 The minimum scores for the teaching requirement are higher than the admissions requirement.
 To be eligible for a GTA, you must have a minimum score of 24 on the speaking portion of the TOEFL.
 For IELTS, you must have a total minimum score of 7.5 with no score lower than 7 on any section of the test.
 A score of 8 is the recommended level.

 Does the University of Arizona offer student health insurance?
 If so, how much does it cost per semester?